robertnurnberg/cdblib/Readme.md

   --moveTemp MOVETEMP   Temperature T for move selection: in each node of the tree the probability to pick a move m will be proportional to exp((eval(m)-eval(bestMove))/T).
 If T is zero, then always select the best move. (default: 10)
   --backtrack BACKTRACK
                         The number of plies to walk back from the newly created leaf towards the root, queuing each position on the way for analysis. (default: 0)
+  --depthLimit DEPTHLIMIT
-  --forever             Run the script in an infinite loop. (default: False)
+                        The upper limit of plies the walk is allowed to last. (default: 200) --forever             Run the script in an infinite loop. (default: False)
 ```